sharmingaziani/Shoetopia/README.md

 ### Prerequisites
 Before you can run the Shoetopia application, make sure you have the following software installed on your system:

-Python 3.6 or later
+1. Python 3.6 or later
-MySQL 5.7 or later
+2. MySQL 5.7 or later
-Git (optional)
+3. Git (optional)

 Additionally, you will need to install the following Python packages:
-Flask
-Flask-MySQL
-Flask-SQLAlchemy
-You can install these packages using pip: pip install Flask Flask-MySQL Flask-SQLAlchemy
+PyMySQL

+pip install pymysql

 ###Clone the Repository
 To get a copy of the Shoetopia repository, you can either download it as a zip file or clone it using Git: